LastZactionHero/wb-website/content/why-workbright.md

 {{< accordion_wrapper >}}
-  {{< accordion_card title="<strong>Speed</strong> collection of employees forms and certifications" id="speed" show="show">}}
+  {{< accordion_card title="<strong>Speed</strong> up the collection of employees forms and certifications" id="speed" show="show">}}
     Automated email reminders increase in intensity as the new hire start date approaches so employees come in on Day 1 with all new hire paperwork already completed!
-Employees can even use their smart device camera to take a photo of certifications and upload directly to you!
+Employees can even use their smart device camera to take a photo of certifications and upload directly to you.
     <img src="/images/demos/paperwork-due.png" width=100% />
   {{< /accordion_card >}}